You are here

 NIDCD-supported research also addresses voice, speech, and language impairments linked to injury, stroke, and neurodegenerative disorders such as Parkinson’s disease and amyotrophic lateral sclerosis (ALS).
 These communication problems—such as aphasia, dysarthria, and apraxia—often lead to increased isolation and poor quality of life.

 As we head toward new frontiers in scientific discovery and precision medicine, the NIDCD is well-positioned to support innovative studies to produce more sensitive, effective, and individually tailored interventions.
-NIDCD-supported researchers are dedicated to expanding our understanding of hearing, balance, taste, smell, voice, speech, and language and improving rehabilitation strategies for children and adults who face the challenges of communication disorders.
+NIDCD-supported researchers are dedicated to expanding our understanding of hearing, balance, taste, smell, voice, speech, and language and improving rehabilitation strategies for children and adults who face the challenges of deafness or other communication disorders.

 About Judith Cooper